-The $\imath$Hall algebras associated to a Dynkin $\imath$quiver $(Q,\btau)$ were shown by the authors in \cite{LW19} to provide a realization of the quasi-split $\imath$quantum groups, where the $\imath$quiver with orientation forgotten can be viewed as a Satake diagram with no black node; this is a generalization of Bridgeland's construction in \cite{Br13}.
-Actually the $\imath$Hall algebras are naturally isomorphic to the universal $\imath$quantum groups $\tUi$ (introduced in \cite{LW19}), which contains various central elements.
-By definition the $\imath$quantum groups $\Ui=\Ui_{\bvs}$ depend on parameters $\bvs =(\vs_i)_{i\in \I}$, and they can be obtained from $\tUi$ by central reductions.
+The $\imath$Hall algebras associated to Dynkin $\imath$quivers $(Q,\btau)$ were shown by the authors in \cite{LW19} to provide a realization of the quasi-split $\imath$quantum groups, where the $\imath$quiver with orientation forgotten can be viewed as a Satake diagram with no black nodes; this is a generalization of Bridgeland's construction in \cite{Br13}.
+Actually the $\imath$Hall algebras are naturally isomorphic to the universal $\imath$quantum groups $\tUi$ (introduced in \cite{LW19}), which contain various central elements.
+By definition, the $\imath$quantum groups $\Ui=\Ui_{\bvs}$ depend on parameters $\bvs =(\vs_i)_{i\in \I}$, and they can be obtained from $\tUi$ by central reductions.

-Kolb-Pellegrini \cite{KP11} constructed (via computer computations) automorphisms on $\Ui$ (over an extension field $\Q(\sqrt{v})$ for some distinguished parameter $\bvsd$) which satisfy braid group relations.
+Kolb-Pellegrini \cite{KP11} constructed (via computer computations) automorphisms of $\Ui$ (over the extension field $\Q(\sqrt{v})$ of $\Q(v)$ for some distinguished parameter $\bvsd$) which satisfy braid group relations.
 For split type A $\imath$quantum groups, the braid group actions were found earlier in \cite{MR08} and \cite{Ch07}.
 It was already known by then that Lusztig's symmetries on $\U$ do not preserve $\Ui$ in general.
-We refer to \S\ref{subsec:KP} below for more detailed comments.
+We refer to \S\ref{subsec:KP} below for a more detailed discussion.

 Like quantum groups of affine type, the $\imath$quantum groups of affine type are of considerable interest in quantum integrable models.
-The split $\imath$quantum group for affine $\mathfrak{sl}_2$ (i.e., the simplest $\imath$quantum group of affine type) is known as $q$-Onsager algebra and has been extensively studied in physics, cf. \cite{BB12} and references therein.
-Lusztig type automorphisms for $q$-Onsager algebra have recently been constructed and verified via computer computations in \cite{BK17} (also see \cite{Ter17}).
+The $\imath$quantum group of split affine $\mathfrak{sl}_2$ type (i.e., the simplest $\imath$quantum group of affine type) is known as the $q$-Onsager algebra and has been extensively studied in physics, cf. \cite{BB12} and references therein.
+Lusztig type automorphisms for the $q$-Onsager algebra have recently been constructed and verified via computer computations in \cite{BK17} (also see \cite{Ter17}).